XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BBH/README.md

     shift on
 }
 ```

-Fields documents the fields that are used in the solver and stored in the `dat` file.
+Within the full Config or the output solutions, `Fields` document the fields that are used in the solver and stored in the `dat` file.
 Changing this has no impact.

 ## Stages

 ```
 stages
 {
-    corot_equal off ; deprecated - v1 stage
-    fixed_omega off ; deprecated - v1 stage
-    pre off         ; deprecated - v1 stage
-    total off       ; deprecated - v1 stage
     ecc_red on
     total_bc on
 }